How to deal with the most common robocall scams

 Just because a scammer managed to fool you and take your money or your information, that doesn’t mean that you should despair.
 You can and should rely on our app to get revenge on robocall scammers that wronged you.
 Our Robo Revenge option can help you sue robocall scammers for up to $3,000.
 What’s even better is that you don’t have to go through much trouble to get this done.
 Here are the steps to take:

-- Sign in to DoNotPay via the web or an iOS device
+- Sign in to DoNotPay via the

 - Select Robo Revenge option